sayumimuthu/expense-tracker-app/README.md

 # Expense-Tracker-App
-An application to help trak expenses and manage budgets effectively.
+An application to help track expenses and manage budgets effectively.